ttanvirr/drf-oasis-task-manager/README.md

 ### 2.7.4.
 Adding required permissions to user views

-We want to make sure that users can only be accessed based on authentication.
+We want to make sure that users can only access user endpoints when they are authenticated.

 REST framework includes a number of permission classes to restrict who can access a given view.
-For this stage, we'll use `IsAuthenticated` which requires users to be authenticated before they can access the view.
+For this stage, we'll use IsAuthenticated, which requires users to be authenticated before they can access the view.

 1. First add the following import in the `tasks/views.py` module